tom-doerr/zsh_codex/README.md

 ## What is it?

 This is a ZSH plugin that enables you to use OpenAI Codex in the command line.
+OpenAI Codex is the model that also powers GitHub Copilot.
+To use this plugin you need to get access to OpenAI's [Codex API](https://openai.com/blog/openai-codex/).

 ## How do I install it?